j3-signalroom/kafka_cluster-topic-key_distribution_analyzer-tool/README.md

-# Kafka Cluster Topic Key Distribution Hot Partition Analyzer Tool
+# Kafka Cluster Topic Key Distribution Analyzer Tool
 Efficient **Kafka key distribution** is fundamental to building scalable, high-performance event-driven systems.
 Kafka uses each record’s key to determine which partition it belongs to—governing **data ordering**, **load balancing**, and **parallelism** across the cluster.
 When key distribution is uneven, some partitions become hot, processing far more traffic than others.
 These **hot partitions** lead to broker overload, consumer lag, and throttled throughput, undermining the scalability of your Kafka workloads.

 This tool helps you **test**, **visualize**, and **validate** how record keys are distributed across topic partitions in your Kafka cluster.
 It generates records using configurable key patterns, publishes them to a target topic, and then consumes the data to analyze partition utilization and message distribution metrics.